-FAA Validation of Foreign Certificate – good for visiting the US, not for adding ratings
+FAA Validation of Foreign Certificate

-You will need a Regular FAA Pilot Certificate to Adding Ratings and join our Accelerated Course
+Adding Ratings and joining our Accelerated Course

 Sling Pilot Academy can help you through this process, which would look like this:

 - Help you through the process of getting TSA approval to take flight training in the USA (if a foreign citizen)

 - Review your foreign training record and determine what FAA certificate requirements still need to be met (for example Night training not received/logged)